Friday, December 01, 2023

 Where Does Power BI Fit In?

-You may also hear the term Microsoft Fabric.
-In simple terms, Fabric is a bigger platform that brings together several Microsoft data tools, and Power BI is one of the key pieces inside it.
-If your organization already uses Power BI, nothing changes for you — your reports and workspaces stay exactly the same.
+You may also hear people mention Microsoft Fabric.
+Fabric is simply a bigger toolbox, and Power BI is one of the tools inside it.
+If you're opening reports that someone else built and shared with you, none of this affects you — your reports and workspaces look and work exactly the same.

 How do I get Power BI?